aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 ## Step 4: onboard to SageMaker domain
 A domain consists of an associated Amazon Elastic File System (EFS) volume, a list of authorized users, and a variety of security, application, policy, and Amazon Virtual Private Cloud (VPC) configurations.
 Users within a domain can share notebook files and other artifacts with each other.

-When [onboarding](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-onboard.html), you can choose to use either AWS IAM Identity Center (successor to AWS Single Sign-On) (IAM Identity Center) or AWS Identity and Access Management (IAM) for authentication methods.
+When [onboarding](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-onboard.html), you can choose to use either AWS IAM Identity Center (successor to AWS Single Sign-On) or AWS Identity and Access Management (IAM) for authentication methods.

 To provide domain configuration settings, you're going to use the following network, IAM, and KMS resources you provisioned in the previous step:
 - VPC ID